NBISweden/Earth-Biogenome-Project-pilot/README.md

     you can provide a custom configuration to configure this workflow to your execution environment.
 See [Nextflow Configuration](https://www.nextflow.io/docs/latest/config.html#scope-executor) for more details.
+- `<workflow_module>` is a specific workflow to run.
+Choose from:
+  - `INSPECT_DATA`: Runs a data inspection workflow to check the data is sound.
+  - `VALIDATE_ASSEMBLIES`: Runs an assembly validation workflow to check how well assemblies are assembled.

 Tool specific (module) parameters are supplied in the [modules file](configs/modules.config).
 These can be overridden in the `nextflow.config` in the analysis directory,